chinglinwen/ycsb2graph/README.md

 For all demo graph, see  [example](example)

-The demo's results is provided by ycsb_starter, For more info about ycsb_starter, see[ycsb_starter](https://github.com/chinglinwen/ycsb_starter)
+The demo's results is provided by ycsb_starter, For more info about ycsb_starter, see [ycsb_starter](https://github.com/chinglinwen/ycsb_starter)

 end.